jimdigriz/freeradius-oauth2-perl/README.md

 ## Target RADIUS Server

-Preferably running Debian `wheezy` 7.x, you should set up a working *default* installation of FreeRADIUS 2.2.x.
+Preferably running Debian 'wheezy' 7.x, you should set up a working *default* installation of FreeRADIUS 2.2.x.
 This can be done with:

     sudo apt-get install -yy --no-install-recommends freeradius freeradius-utils libwww-perl libconfig-ini-perl